akar43/lsm/README.md

  - NVIDIA GPU + CUDA + CuDNN (CPU mode and CUDA without CuDNN may work with minimal modification, but untested)

 ### Prepare data
 The system requires rendered images, depth maps (for D-LSMs), intrinsic/extrinsic camera matrices and voxelizations of the 3D models for training.
 A version of these renders and cameras can be downloaded using the provided script.
 WARNING: The full release is large (21G tar file) and will take some time to unpack.
+Use the following script to download all the data required to train LSMs from scratch.
 ```
 bash prepare_data.sh
 ```
+If you are interested in only the voxelizations of the models, we also make them available at the links below.

+[**[ShapeNet voxels (32^3 and 64^3) (58M)]**](http://people.eecs.berkeley.edu/~akar/lsm/shapenet_voxels.tar.gz)
+[**[ShapeNet renderings + voxels (21G)]**](http://people.eecs.berkeley.edu/~akar/lsm/shapenet_release.tar.gz)

 ### Setup virtualenv
 We recommend using virtualenv to run experiments without modifying your global python distribution.